banzaicloud/one-eye-docs/docs/authentication/create-github-oauth.md

 1. Open the [OAuth apps page on GitHub](https://github.com/settings/developers).
 1. Select **Register a new application** or **New OAuth App** (whichever is visible).
 1. Complete the form.
-Set the **Authorization callback URL** field to `dex.{root domain}/dex/callback` (for example, to https://dex.localhost.banzaicloud.io/dex/callback if you are using the default root domain).
+Set the **Authorization callback URL** field to `https://dex.{root domain}/dex/callback` (for example, to https://dex.localhost.banzaicloud.io/dex/callback if you are using the default root domain).
 1. Select **Generate new client secret**.
 1. Save the **clientID** and **clientSecret** pair.
 You will need them in your Dex configuration, for example, in the Observer custom resource: